biopython/biopython.github.io/wiki/BioGeography.md

 Save the utric\_search\_v2.xml file in your working directory (or download a similar file from GBIF).
-Here are suggested steps to parse the file with Bio.Geography's GbifXml module:
+Here are suggested steps to parse the file with Bio.Geography's GbifXml module.
+First, import the necessary classes and functions, and specify the filename of the input file.

     from Bio.Geography.GbifXml import GbifXmlTree, GbifSearchResults